ISSUE NO. 1 • To Have a heart

 “Okay, since I trust you…” She nodded, came closer to me, close as could be—then she paused.
 Pursed her lips.
 Took a big breath in and let it out with a whisper, sending one single word straight into my ear: “APPLESAUCE.”

 And I made sure I understood.

 So on that fateful day, in that sweat-laden locker room, I learned that applesauce is, was, and will always be the only way to make out.
 You have to say it.
 Mouth it.
 Move your lips to form the word, slowly, quickly, hard or soft—and then you’ll get it.
 Then you’ll be good.
-Natural wouldn’t be good, couldn’t be good, unless your lips were just instinctively carrying themselves in the applesauce-sound formation—and the chances of that coincidence were, of course, beyond slim.
-Josh’s older brother had revealed it to him, made him promise he wouldn’t tell a soul.
+Natural wouldn’t be good, couldn’t be good, unless your lips were just instinctively carrying themselves in the applesauce-sound formation—and the chances of that were, of course, beyond slim.
+Josh’s older brother revealed it to him, made him promise he wouldn’t tell a soul.
 Apparently it was a secret passed down in the Kent family, generation to generation, origin unknown.
 Trial and error, maybe?
 Or, somehow, their ancestors just knew.